Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

-From Figs.~\ref{Fig4} (a) and (b), it is obvious that the above behavior of $I(t)$ is preserved in the presence of interactions.
-We conclude that a disorder-free MBL exists in the flat-band Creutz ladder both with and without interactions, and {\em it exhibits ergodicity breaking dynamics}.
+We conclude that for small size systems, a disorder-free MBL exists in the flat-band Creutz ladder both with and without interactions, and {\em it exhibits ergodicity-breaking dynamics}.
+In Fig.~\ref{Fig11}, we summarize the results of the numerical calculations and show the qualitative dynamical properties of the system as a function of the interaction $V$ for various particle fillings.

-We also calculated $I(t)$ for finite-disorder flat-band cases, as shown in Fig.~\ref{Fig4} (c).
-The result indicates that the disorder-free localization dynamics is robust to at least weak disorders.
-This behavior is consistent with the results of the LSA as shown in Fig.~\ref{Fig2}, and IPR in Fig.~\ref{Fig3}.
-The maintenance of the finite value of $I(t)$ for long times is related to the Poisson-like distribution in the LSA and relatively large IPR compared to that of the AL in the non-flat-band.
-The results for the strong-disorder cases are provided in the Supplemental Material~\cite{Supp}.